Do I Pay Stamp Duty To Transfer My Property After A Divorce?

 2. Download and Complete the Transfer form from the Department of Land and Property website.

-3. Download and Complete Form ODA 069 ‘Application for Exemption or Refund – Breakup of a Marriage or De Facto Relationship’ from the Office of State Revenue website.
+3. Download and Complete Form ODA 069 ‘Application for Exemption or Refund – Breakup of a Marriage or De Facto Relationship’ from the Revenue NSW website.

-4. Download and Complete the Purchaser Declaration form from the Office of State Revenue website.
+4. Download and Complete the Purchaser Declaration form from the Revenue NSW website.

-5. Send the above documents to the Office of State Revenue (OSR) to be noted for stamp duty exemption.
+5. Send the above documents to Revenue NSW to be noted for stamp duty exemption.

-6. Once approved, the OSR will send the Transfer form back to you.
+6. Once approved, Revenue NSW will send the Transfer form back to you.
 It will be returned stamped and marked ‘Exempt from Stamp Duty’.

-7. Lodge the stamped Transfer, together with the Notice of Sale, Certificate of Title, fee, Discharge of Mortgage at the Land and Property Information.
+7. Lodge the stamped Transfer, together with the Notice of Sale, Certificate of Title, fee, Discharge of Mortgage at the NSW Land and Registry Services.